 Why do some people feel that it is their place to tell others how to behave?
-I can understand if the person is in a position where that is expected such as a teacher, employer, parent, etc. But, what about when the teller is simply a peer who has decided to take on that role?
+I can understand if the person is in a position where that is expected such as a teacher, employer, parent, mentor.
+But, what about when the teller is simply a peer who has decided to take on that role?

 Technically, she was correct.
 I should not have touched it.
 I did so without even thinking.
 However, this woman’s delivery and self-appointed authoritarianism was completely out of line.
 She treated me as though I were a misbehaved child.

 What she might have done was take me aside privately after the fact and mention in a calm, nonjudgmental voice that it is not advisable to touch antiques as the oil from skin can be harmful to them.
-If someone behaves that way toward you, you might take them aside and in a calm, nonjudgmental voice, notify them that you are not interested in their unsolicited opinion of your behavior.
+If someone behaves that way toward you, you might take them aside and, in a calm, nonjudgmental voice, notify them that you are not interested in their unsolicited opinion of your behavior.

-If you position yourself as an uninvited judge of your peers, tone it down a notch or ten.
+If you position yourself as an uninvited arbiter of your peers, tone it down a notch or ten.
 No one is interested in being judged or dominated by you.
 If you find yourself being ostracized by others, and you have no idea why, perhaps that is the reason.
 How would you like it if somebody behaved that way toward you?

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.